outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 							- rather than check if its a pathogen, check if its not a host cell - where can you inject filters that wouldnt disrupt systemic functionality (filters that are temporary & dissolve in blood stream, filters around existing boundaries, filters at build-time)

 		- system questions

+			- inject variance sources to handle change types on change platforms

 			- for conditions that harm a set of filtration organs, can other filtration organs be converted to fulfill its functions temporarily
 				- some kidney functions like fluid balance can be done by other processes like mucus removal (sneezing), salt removal (crying), or fluid removal (vomiting, sweating) - or with chemical processes like evaporation or non-water topical solvents